hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 #### Templates

+The templates for the firewall configuration file are defined as [Jinja2 template][jinja2].
+They are for the configuration of the router and client nodes.
+Additionally, the tasks above allow the specification of alternative templates for individual nodes in the configuration (see the Configuration section below).

-The template for the firewall configuration file is defined as [Jinja2 template][jinja2].
-It is defined as follows in the file `roles/nftables/templates/nftables.conf.j2`:
+The template for the router configuration is defined as follows in the file `roles/nftables/templates/nftables-router.conf.j2`:

-TODO: add better example, individual template here or in config? add flush ruleset, or maybe do not and come up with a better version that does not interfere with other firewall rules by, e.g., docker and libvirt. docker and libvirt should be started later and set the rules themselves.
-But restarting at a later point in time is a problem.

-TODO: add note that you need to be careful to not lock you out of the host or mess up other services.

 ```jinja
 #!/usr/sbin/nft -f